Proud Boys member Dominic Pezzola, who broke Capitol window with riot shield, sentenced to 10 years in prison

 But as Pezzola walked out of courtroom after sentencing, he lifted his fist and yelled, "Trump won!"

 Minutes earlier, nearly in tears, Pezzola told the judge he'd given up politics.
-His wife, daughter and mother were in the courtroom at the time.
+His wife, daughter and mother were in the courtroom at the time, and each addressed the judge during Pezzola's sentencing.

+Pezzola's wife, Lisa Magee, said that her daughters "have become victims and harassment, bullying at school."
+His daughter said, "Take a look at my father, and then take a look at me.
+I am everything good … I'm a college student, a scientist… I don't do drugs, I don't drink, and he contributed to that."

+Magee also said that she's been "financially destroyed by this, adding that "it's a struggle for me to find out how I am going to feed them.
+I have had to rely on the generosity of strangers."

 Pezzola's sentence comes just a day after Judge Kelly sentenced Biggs and Rehl to 17 and 15 years in prison respectively.
 Both men were found guilty of seditious conspiracy.